shekhar-kotekar/Guessing-Game-using-Rust/README.md

    1. Clone the repository
    2. Execute `cargo run` command and follow the steps

-## What is NOT included in this repository:
+## What is NOT included in this repository?

 - TDD best practices
 - Corner cases in input handling